TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-04-how-to-migrate-from-php-code-sniffer-to-easy-coding-standard.md

     DocCommentSniff<cursor-here>:
 ```

-Then hit the "ctlr" + "space" for class autocomplete in PHPStorm.
+Then hit the "ctrl" + "space" for class autocomplete in PHPStorm.

 ```yaml
 services: